null

 STEP 2: The Sound Deadening Layer

 You may be surprised to learn that most trunks are between 15 and 30 square feet.
-Ensure you have the right amount of butyl rubber sound deadening material for your space (never use asphalt!).
+Ensure you have the right amount of high quality sound deadening material.
 Trunks are full of nooks and crannies so when dealing with tricky areas we recommend using a sharp utility knife to cut your deadening material down to smaller squares to make it easier to apply.
 Sound deadener is most effective if it’s fully adhered to your trunk, so apply firmly using a hand roller.

 INSTALLATION TIPS